raygard/awkdoc/pages/awk_implementing.md

 A scalar can have a numeric value (C `double`) or a string value or both.
 A string (`zstring`) is a `struct` that is reference counted and can hold an arbitrary number of bytes.
 An array is a pointer to a `zmap` `struct` that holds a pointer to a hash table.
-(I usually refer to the awk array structure as a map.)
+(I often refer to the awk array structure as a map.)
 A regex is a pointer to a `regex_t` compiled POSIX regex.

 Because the string, array, and regex values are mutually exclusive within an awk variable, I use a union to hold them.